JulienGAMartin/term_invest/README.md

 # Terminal investment project
-Code and latex ms draft of the ms
+Code and latex ms draft of the ms.